juliafmorgado/30DaysOtel/week2/day8.md

 sdk.start();
 ```

-**Your application code didn't change.** That's the power of separation.
+**Our application code didn't change.** That's the power of separation.

-## The API: what you write in your code
+## The API: what we write in our code

 **Responsibilities:**
 - Create spans, metrics, logs